-(3) Contingent consideration escrow account holds certificates of deposit and cash for dividends paid on OP units held in escrow for the contingent consideration that may be earned by certain executives in connection with the acquisition of the investment management business of Colony's former manager (Note 14).
-Upon settlement of the contingent consideration in connection with the Internalization at the end of the earnout period on June 30, 2018, dividends that were paid on OP units earned will be paid to the executives.
+(3) Contingent consideration escrow account holds certificates of deposit and cash for dividends paid on OP Units held in escrow for the contingent consideration that may be earned by certain executives in connection with the acquisition of the investment management business of Colony's former manager (Note 14).
+Upon final measurement of the contingent consideration at the end of its earnout period on June 30, 2018, the final amount of dividends on class A common stock and OP Units payable to the executives was determined to be \$6.4 million, which was settled in August 2018, and the remaining escrow balance was released back to the Company.

-(4) Represents primarily proceeds from loan payoffs held in escrow at March 31, 2018.
+(4) Represents primarily proceeds from loan payoffs held in escrow.

-(5) Represents contributions receivable from noncontrolling interests in investment entities as a result of capital calls made at quarter end.
+(5) Represents contributions receivable from noncontrolling interests in investment entities as a result of capital calls made at period end.

-(6) Includes receivables for hotel operating income and resident fees as well as rent and other tenant receivables.
-Presented net of total allowance for bad debt of approximately \$7.0 million and \$5.6 million at March 31, 2018 and December 31, 2017, respectively.
+(6) Includes receivables for hotel operating income, resident fees, rent and other tenant receivables.
+Presented net of total allowance for bad debt of approximately \$15.2 million and \$5.6 million at September 30, 2018 and December 31, 2017, respectively.